treva556/treva556/README.md

+- web/mobile developer 👨🏻‍💻
-- web/mobile developer,cybersecurity & machine learning fanatic
+- cybersecurity & machine learning fanatic  🤖

 <!---
 treva556/treva556 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.